Alcohol VS. Drug DUI in Wisconsin: Key differences you should know

 DUI and Traffic expertise

 Driving under the influence (DUI) is a serious offense with potentially life-altering consequences.
 While most people are aware of the dangers of alcohol-related DUIs, it’s equally important to understand the key differences between alcohol and drug DUIs.
-In this blog post, we’ll explore the distinctions between these two types of DUIs and why it’s crucial to be informed about both.
+In this blog post, we’ll explore the distinctions between these two types of DUIs (alcohol vs drug) and why it’s crucial to be informed about both.

 Alcohol DUI

-• Prevalence:
+Prevalence:

 Alcohol-related DUIs are more common and widely reported.
 They occur when individuals operate a motor vehicle with a blood alcohol concentration (BAC) exceeding the legal limit, which varies by jurisdiction but is typically around 0.08%.
+Statistics from the National Highway Traffic Safety Administration (NHTSA) reveal that alcohol-impaired driving fatalities accounted for 28% of all traffic-related deaths in the United States in 2019.

-• Testing:
+Testing:

 Alcohol DUIs are relatively straightforward to detect and prove.
 Law enforcement officers often use breathalyzers, blood tests, or field sobriety tests to determine a driver’s BAC accurately.
+Breathalyzers are devices that measure alcohol levels in a person’s breath.
+They’re frequently used by police to detect alcohol impairment.
+For instance, if a driver is suspected of DUI, an officer might use a breathalyzer to check their blood alcohol content (BAC) level.

-• Symptoms:
+Symptoms:

-• Legal consequences:
+Legal consequences:

 Penalties for alcohol DUIs can include fines, license suspension, mandatory alcohol education programs, and even jail time, depending on the severity of the offense and prior convictions.